 Discount brokers help traders fulfill stock trades at reduced fees.
 Unlike full-service brokers, they do not offer trading advice and neither do they manage investment portfolios on behalf of clients.
 They do not research markets or advise on the best stock to buy or the best time to sell.

-As the name suggests, online stock brokers are trading companies that facilitate buying and selling of stocks over electronic networks.
-These refer to stockbrokers UK that let you trade stocks via proprietary web trading platforms and apps or such convectional trade platforms as the MT4 and MT5.
+As the name suggests, online brokers are trading companies that facilitate buying and selling of stocks and other assets over electronic networks.
+These refer to UK brokers that let you trade stocks via proprietary web trading platforms and apps or such conventional trade platforms like the MT4 and MT5.

-They maintain some of the lowest stock trading fees and give traders access to the widest range of local and international stocks.
-In fact, some of the best free stock trading platforms UK are online-based.
+Most of them maintain low stock trading fees and give traders access to a wide range of local and international stocks.
 The few that maintain trading fees are mostly commission-free.
 A majority of these will only charge a competitive spread and an overnight fee for margined trades.

 What are the Pros and Cons of UK Stock Brokers 2022

-- Portfolio diversification: Stockbrokers UK present you with a wide variety of both local and international stock that you can use to diversify your portfolio.
+- Portfolio diversification: Stockbrokers in the UK present you with a wide variety of both local and international stocks that you can use to diversify your portfolio.

-- Fractional trading: Most online stock brokers UK allow you to buy fractional shares, allowing you to own a portion of the most valuable stocks in the market.
+- Fractional trading: Some online stock brokers in the UK allow you to buy fractional shares, allowing you to own a portion of value stocks in the market.
 This option is not available to individuals who choose to buy company shares directly from the exchange.

-- Leverage trading: Most stockbrokers in the UK allow for leverage trading that allows you to open large trade positions with little capital.
+- Leverage trading: Some online trading brokers offer leverage trading that allows you to open large trade positions with little capital.

-- Multi-directional trading: A majority of UK stockbrokers let you go long (BUY) or short (SELL) on a stock.
+- Multi-directional trading: Some brokers let you go long (BUY) or short (SELL) on a stock.2

 - Stock trading is risky: Stock trading can be rather risky – especially if you are day trading with borrowed funds (leverage).
 Stock prices are also considerably volatile and highly unpredictable.